lsandfo/cscript/README.md

 ## Bugs
-- Passing a file which contains a '\n', will litteraly break the line at the given point and end up in a c syntax error while compiling.
+- Passing a file which contains any '\*', like newline '\n', will litteraly break the line at the given point and end up in a c syntax error while compiling.
+  Please use a second backslash to escape this '\\n'